vorburger/vorburger-dotfiles-bin-etc/README.md

     ./container/build.sh

-We can it without actually using SSH, which useful for quick itearing during local development:
+We can it without actually using SSH, which useful for quick iterating during local development:

     podman run -it --rm gcr.io/vorburger/dotfiles-fedora:latest bash -c "su - --shell=/usr/bin/fish vorburger"